jcbown/tracker/README.md

 ## How to Stop the Application
 Using a process explorer you should kill the `javaw.exe` process which the startup script initiated.

+## Backups
+Currently there are no automated backups for the database.
+You should instead take periodic manual backups.
+### Creating Backups
+1. Stop the application by killing the `javaw.exe` process
+2. Copy the `tracker-hsqldb` directory to the location where you wish to store your backup
+### Restoring Backups
+1. Stop the application by killing the `javaw.exe` process
+2. Remove the `tracker-hsqldb` directory from the installation directory
+3. Copy the backup of the `tracker-hsqldb` into the installation directory

+# For Developers

+## Modules
+### tracker-dist
+An assembly module used to build a zip and tar.gz archive of the application to be downloaded by potential users.
+### tracker-web
+The main module for the application which contains both the server-side and client-side source code.
+This module is built as a Java JAR file which contains an embedded Tomcat instance and database, using Sprint Boot.

+## Building
+This project can be built using Maven 3 or higher.

-# Architecture
+## Architecture
 The server-side code for this application is relatively dumb.
-It acts purely as a web service API.
+It acts purely as a web service API to persist data to the database.
 Almost all logic occurs in the client.

 As such everything is 'pull' based.
-This means that snoozes, recurring tasks, notifications etc. are all based on the current status of the tasks in question rather than relying on some server-side jobs.
+This means that snoozes, recurring tasks, notifications etc. are all based on the current status of the tasks in question rather than relying on server-side jobs.
 This limits the potential of this application in the name of simplicity.

-## Packaging
-Tracker is built as a Java JAR file which contains an embedded Tomcat instance and database.
-You just need to run the jar file in order to start the application.
-This jar file is bundled along with some helpful scripts to zip and tar.gz archives.

 ## Storage
 Tracker uses an embedded database which stores its data in files in the working directory.
-As such you should be sure to start tracker from the same working directory as the jar file each time you wish to use the same database.
+As such you should be sure to start tracker from the same working directory as the jar file in order to use the same database.

 # Versions
 ### 1.0.0